SarahZimmermann-Schmutzler/baby-tools-shop/README.md

 5. Take a look at the `settings.py` and add your VMs IP-Adress to the `Allowed Hosts`.

-6. Don't forget to save your addings on github.You can use the up.bat file:
+6. Don't forget to save your addings on github.
+You can use the up.bat file:
   - up + name_of_change_without_question_marks
     `up new allowed host`